Human-Centered AI: The Key to Successful AI Adoption

 Local media experts helped shape the system so it could track misleading content and explain why a claim might be false.
 The tool combined text, metadata, and web context in a multilingual framework that reflected local language and cultural nuances.
 By keeping humans involved at every step, the solution strengthened public trust and supported a healthier information ecosystem.

 These case studies show how human-centered AI delivers real impact across industries.
 The next step is understanding how organizations can build these solutions in a reliable and scalable way.
-This is where Omdena’s Nexus platform plays an important role.
+This is where Omdena’s Umaku platform plays an important role.

 How Omdena’s Human-Centered AI Platform Can Help

-Nexus Project Dashboard
+Umaku Project Dashboard

 During development, rapid prototyping and model selection are guided by the project goals and practical deployment needs.
-Nexus coordinates tasks, enforces quality checks through AI agents, and keeps the work aligned with human-centered requirements.
+Umaku coordinates tasks, enforces quality checks through AI agents, and keeps the work aligned with human-centered requirements.

-Nexus Code Quality Agent
+Umaku Code Quality Agent

-In the delivery phase, Nexus helps teams choose the right deployment setup, integrate the solution into existing workflows, and monitor model behavior over time.
+In the delivery phase, Umaku helps teams choose the right deployment setup, integrate the solution into existing workflows, and monitor model behavior over time.
 This combination of structured planning, continuous oversight, and collaborative execution creates a strong development process.
 It ensures that the final AI system is usable, transparent, and ready for real-world adoption.

 Build Customized Human-Centered AI Solutions with Omdena

 Human-centered AI delivers the most value when it is built around to real users and organizational needs.
 Omdena helps teams co-create solutions that are easy to adopt, trusted by stakeholders, and designed for real-world impact.
 Through collaborative design workshops, careful model development, and structured deployment support, Omdena ensures every system fits naturally into existing workflows.
-Nexus also provides ongoing monitoring and improvement so the solution stays reliable over time.
+Umaku also provides ongoing monitoring and improvement so the solution stays reliable over time.

 If your organization wants to build a customized human-centered AI solution, Omdena can help.
 Book an exploration call to get started with a solution designed around your goals and users.